-The Water Quality Standards for Coastal and Great Lakes Recreational Waters Rule was finalized in 2004 to provide guidance to state, territory, and authorized tribal water quality programs on the adoption and implementation of bacteriological water quality criteria for the protection of waters designated for recreation, that is, those waters used for swimming, kayaking, canoeing, white-water rafting, or simply enjoyed while hiking or bird watching.
-States were encouraged to use E. coli or enterococci as the basis of their water quality criteria.
-This would help to protect fresh recreational waters.
+Recreational waters are those used for swimming, kayaking, canoeing, white-water rafting, or simply enjoyed while hiking or bird watching.
+In 2004, the EPA finalized the Water Quality Standards for Coastal and Great Lakes Recreational Waters Rule to guide state, territory, and authorized tribal water quality programs on the adoption and implementation of bacteriological water quality criteria to protect waters designated for recreation.
+The guidance encouraged states to use E. coli or enterococci as the basis of their water quality criteria to help protect fresh recreational waters.

 More information on the 2012 proposed criteria can be found on EPA’s website: http://water.epa.gov/scitech/swguidance/standards/criteria/health/recreation/index.cfm